GDSofKY-dev/GDSofKY-dev.github.io/README.md

-# GDSofKY-dev.github.io
+# Garage Door Solutions of KY website

-The website for Garage Door Solutions of KY
+Designed and developed by [Sandesh Lamichhane](sandesh-l.com)